malikbf5/FSC-optimization/README.md

 In order to run some files, it is needed to install pyomo: <br>
 https://pyomo.readthedocs.io/en/stable/installation.html

-There's also a folder "pyomo tuto" in the repo containings introductory pdf slides
+There's also a folder "pyomo tuto" in the repo containing introductory pdf slides

 ### Solver
 Solvers with Pyomo can be executed locally or remotely on the NEOS server.